-Decline in poverty levels indicates rise in middle- and high-income population in India
+The decline in poverty levels indicates rise in middle- and high-income group in India

-According to the World Bank's report titled 'Global Economic Prospects, January 2019', the number of poor (defined as those living at or below the international poverty line of purchasing power parity of \$1.90 per day) in India declined to 175 million in 2015 from 405 million in 1981.
-In percentage terms, the share of poor in India's total population declined to ~13.4% from 57.4% over the period, and was estimated at 8.4% in 2018.
-The decline in poverty has been attributed to improvement in macroeconomic parameters (such as economic growth, employment and income equality) and adoption of employment and other public welfare schemes by the government.
+According to the World Bank's Poverty and Inequality Platform (PIP), the number of poor (defined as those living at or below the international poverty line of purchasing power parity 2017 of \$2.15 per day) in India declined to 136.8 million in 2019 from 411.8 million in 1977.
+In percentage terms, the share of poor in India's total population declined to 10.01% from 63.11% over the period.
+The decline in poverty has been attributed to improvement in macroeconomic parameters (such as economic growth, employment, and income equality) and adoption of employment and other public welfare schemes by the government.